jlindblom42/javascript-bookmarklets/README.md

 ### [Invert Images](bookmarklets/invert-images.js?raw=1)

-Toggles an inversion filter on all images and SVG elements on a webpage, making them appear in their inverted colors.
+Toggles an inversion filter on all images and SVG elements on a webpage.